 Pharmacists who believe they can demonstrate that they have already fully covered the FP1 learning outcomes and practice activities can submit a full SPE together with a SPE submission form (which must be signed by your line manager).
+NICPLD will accept SPE submissions throughout the year.
 SPE template and the SPE submission form can be found on the NICPLD foundation programme webpages.

 NICPLD will assess SPEs to verify that the pharmacist has demonstrated their competence against the FP1 learning outcomes.
-Each domain will be assessed according to the grade descriptors outlined overleaf.
+Each domain will be assessed according to the grade descriptors outlined below:

-Pass Borderline Pass Fail Demonstrates that >70% of the learning outcomes have been met Demonstrates that 50-70% of the learning outcomes have been met Demonstrates an insufficient amount of the learning outcomes have been met (<50%) Shows that patient safety is Shows that patient safety is Shows that patient safety is never jeopardised never jeopardised jeopardised
+Pass Borderline Pass Fail Demonstrates that >70% of the learning outcomes have been met Demonstrates that 50-70% of the learning outcomes have been met Demonstrates an insufficient amount of the learning outcomes have been met (<50%) Shows that patient safety is never jeopardised Shows that patient safety is never jeopardised Shows that patient safety is jeopardised

-^{}If patient safety is compromised by the candidate, they will automatically be awarded a 'Fail' for the practice area
+\If patient safety is compromised by the candidate, they will automatically be awarded a 'Fail' for the practice area